20lives/dmote/doc/intro.md

 For printing prototypes and any printing with PLA-like materials that stiffen quickly, build support from the base plate only.
 This simplifies the process of removing the supports.

+If you are including wrist rests, consider printing the plinths without a bottom plate and with sparse or gradual infill.
+This makes it easy to pour plaster or some other dense material into the plinths to add mass.

 ## After printing